Photo: Yağmur Adam

 - Keep a log/record of your child’s bullying incidents so you have evidence should you need to take the matter higher up in the school.

 - Don’t let the problem get you down.
 It's understandable to be worried but try to remain positive and not to worry – that's the best route to developing an action plan.

-- Give the school chance to work with your child to try and reduce the bullying.
-If you feel the school is not doing enough to address the bullying, you may want to take the matter to the School Governors.
+- Give the school a chance to work with your child to try and reduce the bullying.
+If you feel the school is not doing enough to address the bullying, you may want to take the matter to the school governors.